In addition to providing more than 50 trail systems open dawn to dusk, ACRES offers a variety of hikes & events throughout our region, all year long.

 7496 W SR 124, Wabash, IN 46992

 It’s sugar bush season!
-You’re invited to breakfast and a guided tour of ACRES maple sugaring operation.
+You’re invited to a guided tour of ACRES maple sugaring operation.
+Learn how trees are tapped, step into the historic sugar shack and taste this sweet treat for yourself.
+ACRES syrup will be available for purchase if you’d like to take some of the harvest home.
 Come early or stay late to explore the trails.